Definitions

 Green open access

 “Green” open access is when a paywalled research output is made freely available to the public in a repository.
-At the University of Melbourne, we tend to refer to this as “repository open access,” and we maintain an institutional repository, Minerva Access, to facilitate green open access to our research outputs.
+At the University of Melbourne, we tend to refer to this as “repository open access.”
+We maintain an institutional repository, Minerva Access, to facilitate green open access to research outputs.

 General repository

 Multi-disciplinary research repositories that can be used to share Author Accepted Manuscripts (AAMs) or preprints.
-Examples include Zenodo, SSRN, and Figshare.
+Examples include Zenodo, HAL Open Science, SSRN, and Figshare.
 Many, but not all, are non-commercial.

 A comprehensive list of reputable repositories can be found in the Directory of Open Access Repositories (OpenDOAR).